A. G. Sulzberger: The New York Times

-Sulzberger began writing for the New York Times as a metro reporter in February 2009, which published his first article on March 2.
+Sulzberger began writing for The New York Times as a metro reporter in February 2009, which published his first article on March 2.
 He became a national correspondent, heading the Kansas City bureau and covering the Midwest region.
 The 2017 film Kodachrome, directed by Mark Raso, is based on his 2010 article about a rural community that became the last place to develop Kodachrome film.

-In 2013, he was tapped by then-executive editor Jill Abramson to lead the team that produced the Times' Innovation Report, an internal assessment of the challenges facing the Times in the digital age.
+In 2013, Sulzberger was tapped by then-executive editor Jill Abramson to lead the team that produced the Times' Innovation Report, an internal assessment of the challenges facing the Times in the digital age.
 He was the lead author of the 97-page report, which documented in "clinical detail" how the Times was losing ground to "nimbler competitors" and "called for revolutionary changes".
 The Innovation Report was leaked to BuzzFeed News in March 2014.

 Sulzberger was named associate editor for newsroom strategy in August 2015.
 In that role, he was part of the group that outlined the Times' plan to double the news outlet's digital revenue by 2020 and increase collaboration between departments, dubbed "Our Path Forward".
+Women's Wear Daily credited him with having a central role in the document's creation.
 In October 2016, he was named deputy publisher, putting him in line to succeed his father as publisher.
-His cousins Sam Dolnick, now assistant managing editor of the Times, and David Perpich, now head of standalone products and a member of the New York Times Company board, were also considered for the role.
+His cousins Sam Dolnick, now a deputy managing editor of the Times, and David Perpich, now head of standalone products and a member of the New York Times Company board, were also considered for the role.

 On December 14, 2017, it was announced that Sulzberger would take over as publisher on January 1, 2018.
-He is the sixth member of the Ochs-Sulzberger family to serve in the role.
-Though The New York Times is a public company, all voting shares are controlled by the Ochs-Sulzberger Family Trust.
+He is the sixth member of the Ochs-Sulzberger family in the role.
+Though The New York Times Company is public, all voting shares are controlled by the Ochs-Sulzberger Family Trust.
 SEC filings state the trust's "primary objective" is that the Times continues "as an independent newspaper, entirely fearless, free of ulterior influence and unselfishly devoted to the public welfare".
 On his first day as publisher, Sulzberger wrote an essay noting that he was taking over in a "period of exciting innovation and growth", but also a "period of profound challenge".
 He committed to holding the Times "to the highest standards of independence, rigor, and fairness".